-We’ve worked on some unique projects over the years and the Tip Top project in 2014 was no exception.
+The Omega™ Methodology has seen us work on some incredible projects over the years, the Tip Top project is no exception.

 You would have seen some images from the Tip Top project on our social media platforms and our website, but you probably don’t know where it began and how we successfully executed the project.

 The Tip Top project consisted of custom-designed furniture pieces for the redevelopment of the old Tip Top Bakery site in Brunswick, Victoria.
 The site saw a major redevelopment and now consists of luxury apartment buildings.

 Established in 1939, Tip Top Brunswick East is the location of Melbourne’s oldest bakery.
 The site was originally known as the Northern Bakeries and later changed their name to Tip Top Brunswick.

 During their operation, they made and delivered bread all over Melbourne.
 The site was abandoned in 1993 and is of great historical significance to the community.
 In 2014 the site was developed into an award-winning residential complex.

 - Winner 2016 Asia Pacific Property Award for Best Residential Development Australia